Turner, Kansas City, Kansas

 Turner is a neighborhood within Kansas City, Kansas, United States.
 It was formerly an unincorporated community of Wyandotte County, similar to Piper, Kansas.
 Turner has its own school district, Turner USD #202.

 History

 The Prophet (Tenskwatawa; literally, "the door opener"), brother of Tecumseh, created Shawneetown in the area (near what today is Woodend and Shawnee Drive at 35th street).
-He made his final home near Turner in Argentine, Kansas (the property is today owned by Jack Beemont).
+He made his final home near Turner in Argentine, Kansas.
 Blue Jacket (Weyapiersenwah), who was Tecumseh's adoptive brother, was known to the early European settlers in this area.
 According to legend, one of the Shawnee chiefs, Fish, died and was buried in the Shawnee Township Cemetery (which is located in the heart of modern-day Turner).